open-austin/azure-indigent-defense/DEVELOPER.md

 Do NOT check this file into git or share it with others, as it contains secret keys with access to our Azure account.

+### VS Code

+Visual Studio Code is our main IDE.
+We recommend all developers use this for consistency.

+In addition, install the [Azure Functions VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for easier emulation and deployments to Azure.

 ### Python

 This project requires `python 3.9`.
 You **must** use this specific version.